-This memorandum explains the Zoning Ordinance changes.
-The attached Zoning Ordinance Changes (see Exhibit A) outlines all of the proposed changes using a strikethrough and underline notation system.
+The additional Zoning Ordinance Changes will amend the proposed changes from the original staff memorandum.
+Outlines of the proposed changes use a strikethrough and underline notation system.
 A strikethrough is used to indicate deleted language, while an underline is used to indicate added language.
+The following summarizes the specific proposed changes.